bliotti/learning_site/README.md

-pi# Getting Started with Django
+# Getting Started with Django

 ## Set up the Virtual Enviorment